Personal profile

 I was awarded my PG Cert in teaching, learning and assesment in 2016 where I also become a recognised fellow of the higher education academy.

-I have since 2014 taught the PP904 compulsory PhD class on abstract writing, poster presentation and presentation skills.
-I have also been actively involved in the organisation of the CPU summer school run here in SIPBS.
-I have delivered lectures to the undergraduate 3rd year Biomedical cohort - Drugs and disease 3 class.
+I have since 2014 taught and more recently co-ordinated the PP904 compulsory PhD class on abstract writing, poster presentation and presentation skills.
+I was also actively involved in the organisation of the CPU summer school run here in SIPBS.

 Expertise related to UN Sustainable Development Goals